Oni22/fluttermollie/README.md

 1. Setup your scheme in AndroidManifest.xml under android > app > src > main > AndroidManifest.xml.
 This is needed because the checkout process will be done in the browser.
 After the checkout is done the browser will switch back to your app.

 Modify your AndroidManifest.xml like the following.
 Be sure that you use an unique host and scheme name.
 The host and scheme are important in the next steps.
-We use in this example "payment-return" and "molli".
+We use in this example "payment-return" and "mollie".

 ```
 <intent-filter>
                 <data
                     android:host="payment-return"
-                    android:scheme="molli" />
+                    android:scheme="mollie" />
                 <action android:name="android.intent.action.MAIN"/>
                 <category android:name="android.intent.category.LAUNCHER"/>
                 <action android:name="android.intent.action.VIEW" />